quadsurf/react-curriculum/01-introduction-to-react.md

 |----------|----------|-------------------|
 | `'h1'`   | `null`   | `'Hello world'`   |

 The `type` tells React what kind of element to create.
 Next come the `props`, which is data passed into an element.
 You can safely ignore `props` for now.
 And finally, the `child` adds some content to the element.
 The `React.createElement()` function returns a new `ReactElement` object which is then stored in the `element` variable.
-It's important to note that nothing has been added to the DOM yet.
+It's important to note that nothing from React has been added to the DOM yet.

 Then comes the `document.getElementById()` function.
 By now, you're familiar with how it searches the DOM for an existing element with a specific `id` attribute and returns it.
 The `DOMElement` is then stored in the `container` variable.
-Still, nothing has been added to the DOM.
+Still, nothing from React has been added to the DOM.

 Finally, the `ReactDOM.render()` function is called with two arguments—a `ReactElement` and a `DOMElement`.